Varshneyhars/advanced-email-existence/README.md

 - **`dns/promises`:** For resolving MX records of the email domain.
 - **`net`:** For establishing a TCP connection to the mail server and sending SMTP commands.

+## Future Enhancements

+- Add support for throttling requests to avoid rate-limiting issues.
+- Improve handling for catch-all domains to reduce false positives.